Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 * **Online Quizzes**: Multiple-choice and scenario-based quizzes to test understanding of entrepreneurial concepts, such as identifying market needs or selecting business models (graded automatically).
 * **Community Scan Assignment**: A practical exercise where learners conduct a Community Scan in their local area, submit a report via the course platform, and receive feedback from instructors.
 * **Business Plan Project**: A capstone project requiring learners to create a business plan, including market research, a value proposition, and a marketing strategy.
 Submitted online and evaluated by instructors.
-* **Peer Reviews**: Learners review and provide feedback on each other’s business pitches in discussion forums, fostering collaboration and critical thinking.
+* **Peer Reviews**: Learners review and provide feedback on each other's business pitches in discussion forums, fostering collaboration and critical thinking.
 * **Progress Tracking**: The course platform provides a dashboard to monitor quiz scores, assignment completion, and overall progress.
 Feedback is provided via automated quiz results, instructor comments on assignments, and AI tutor responses to questions, ensuring learners receive timely guidance.

 ## **Support & Interaction**